 Berlin is Germany’s capital and largest city.
 It has one of the most turbulent recent histories of any European capital but has emerged as one of Europe’s most popular and vibrant travel destinations.
-There is a lot of history and art here, and Berlin very popular with students and young folks who move here because of the culture and cheap prices.
+There is a lot of history and art here, and Berlin is very popular with students and young folks who move here because of the culture and cheap prices.
 There is also a growing tech start-up scene here.
-I dislike the “industrial” look of the city (I like pretty old buildings!) but the art, history and nightlife (some of the best in Europe) can’t be beat.
+I dislike the “industrial” look of the city (I like pretty old buildings!) but the art, history, and nightlife (some of the best in Europe) can’t be beat.
 Berlin is an old city with a young heart.

-- Budget Hotel Prices:You can find cheap budget hotels starting at $60 per night for a double room with a bathroom and breakfast.
-Nicer, brand name hotels will begin around $89 USD.
-(But stick the family owned ones whenever possible.)
+Budget hotel prices – You can find cheap budget hotels starting at $60 per night for a double room with a bathroom and breakfast.
+Nicer, brand name hotels will begin around $80 USD.
+(But stick the local, family owned ones whenever possible.)

 Money Saving Tips

 Use your student card – In this student city, your identification card will come in handy to purchase meals, drinks, accommodation, and visit museums at a discount.